Global Agenda Council on Catastrophic Risks 2012-2014

 What the Council is doing about it

-The Global Agenda Council on Catastrophic Risks is attempting to build opportunities for experience-sharing and broader consideration of resilience, not only on the initial consequences of a catastrophic event but also on other aspects of government, society, and the economy.
-The Council has been conducting activities to address these concerns and to create new opportunities:
+The Council is building opportunities for experience-sharing and broader consideration of resilience, not only on the initial consequences of a catastrophic event, but also on other aspects of government, society and the economy.
+The Council is conducting activities to address these concerns and to generate new opportunities by:

-Looking ahead, the Council will produce an executive summary of the predominant themes and consolidate the lessons learned from across the different types of catastrophic risks.
-Additional network and partnership events will take place in New York or Washington, London, New Delhi and Tokyo.
+The Council will produce an executive summary of the predominant themes and consolidate the lessons learned from the different types of catastrophic risks.
+Additional network and partnership events are planned to take place in Geneva, Abuja, Manila, London, India and Japan.
 The next phase of national resilience assessment activities will be to test and define the questions and data sources.
 The work will also produce timely opinions on catastrophic risks as they occur.